microsoft/TypeScript-Babel-Starter/README.md

 # TypeScript-Babel-Starter

-**Note**: This quick start repository uses a pre-release version of Babel.
-While you should be aware that some of the dependencies here are in flux, feel free to try it out!

 # What is this?

 This is a small sample repository that uses Babel to transform TypeScript to plain JavaScript, and uses TypeScript for type-checking.